tpq4ew/DS-4002-Project2/README.md

 Project 2 Presentation: This file includes the slides that will be presented in class.

-Reproduction Instructions The first step for analysis replication is downloading the initial dataset indluded in the DATA folder above.
-Using this dataset, run the "Project 2 code.ipynb" to obtain the outputs and clean dataframe used in the analysis section.
+Reproduction Instructions The first step for analysis replication is downloading the initial dataset included in the DATA folder above.
+Using this dataset, run the "Project 2 code.ipynb" to obtain the outputs and clean data frame used in the analysis section.
 To return the results of the analysis, continue to run the code.
 This should produce identical results to the ones that we achieved.